-6.1 Seniority Definition.
-Seniority is defined as an employee's continuous length of service as a Tech in the bargaining unit based upon hours worked with the Employer from most recent date of hire or from the most recent date in the bargaining unit, which ever came last.
-Seniority shall not apply to an employee until completion of the required ninety (90) day probationary period.
-Length of service as an employee of the Swedish Medical Center shall be used to determine annual leave and sick leave accruals.
+5.11 Seniority.
+Seniority is defined as a nurse's continuous length of service as a registered nurse in the bargaining unit based upon hours worked with the Employer from most recent date of hire.
+Seniority shall not apply to a nurse until completion of the required probationary period.
+Length of service as an employee of the Swedish Medical Center shall be used to determine annual leave accruals and benefits.